awsdocs/amazon-eks-user-guide/doc_source/infrastructure-security.md

 For more information about modifying cluster endpoint access, see [Modifying cluster endpoint access](cluster-endpoint.md#modify-endpoint-access)\.

-You can implement network policies with tools such as [Project Calico](calico.md)\.
+You can implement Kubernetes *network policies* with the Amazon VPC CNI or third\-party tools such as [Project Calico](calico.md)\.
+For more information about using the Amazon VPC CNI for network policies, see [Configure your cluster for Kubernetes network policies](cni-network-policy.md)\.
 Project Calico is a third party open source project\.
 For more information, see the [Project Calico documentation](https://docs.projectcalico.org/v3.7/introduction/)\.